 The Bottom Line

-*A number of the statistics in each listing were sourced from the U.S. Census Bureau, including 2019 population estimates, 2015-2019 median household incomes and 2015 – 2019 mean travel time to work for those 16 and older.
-Data from the February 2021 Rocket Homes® Trend Report was used for the median home values for each city.
+*A number of statistics in each listing were sources from the U.S. Census Bureau, including 2020 populations estimates, 2016 – 2020 median household incomes and 2016 – 2020 median occupied home values.

 Living In The Most Affordable Cities In America

 There are plenty of cities that are affordable and perfect if you like the idea of affordable housing, reasonable living expenses and plenty of entertainment.
 Here’s a look at several of the most affordable cities in America.